tarrie/journal/README.md

 Even the interface is taking hours to write, probably going to cancel the meeting downtown with the bro recruiter.
 - ***CRUD API design*** uses POST for Create and PUT for Update, which has to do with the semantics of these verbs:

+# 12/20/19
+- Notifications
+    - event invitations
+    - contact request
+- Inbox
+    - actual messages from other user
+    - messages from events